Eolien55/FileClassed/README.md

 ## Configuring

 See `fcs --help` and default.yml in the repo.
 You can easily configure this program, by creating the according configuration file.
 In Windows, this would be `C:\Users\<User>\AppData\Roaming\fcs\init.yml`.
 This would be `/home/<user>/.config/fcs/init.yml` on Linux or BSD.
 Note that there is no such thing as a system-wide configuration file, for portability reasons (MacOS and Windows people couldn't use it).
-Note finally that editing the configuration file isn't very practical on MacOS and Windows because of the ugly paths, so you may want to create a link to it in your home directory.
+Note finally that editing the configuration file is a lot of pain on MacOS and Windows because of the ugly paths, so you may want to create a link to it in your home directory.

+Note that FileClassed updates automatically when config file changes, except if you use the `-S` flag or set the `static_mode` field  to `true` in the config file.

 This program is free software (as stated in LICENSE), and published under the GPLv3 license.